ketaro/socket_lesson/README.md

 You should see the following message:

-	Listening on :5000
+	Listening on :5555

-Leave that running and now run the connection code again.
+Leave that running and now run the connection code again from another terminal window.
 This time the program should just exit without an error.
 On the server window you should see that the server detected an incomming connection and then immediatly disconnected:

 	Incoming Connection
 	client disconnecting